biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/function/ary.ahk' class='text-muted'>source</a>

-Creates a function that invokes func, with up to n arguments, ignoring any additional arguments.
+Creates a function that invokes `func`, with up to `n` arguments, ignoring any additional arguments.

 #### Arguments